 Failure to submit reports

-7. Notes with regret that Armenia, Bosnia and Herzegovina, France, Luxembourg, Malta, the Netherlands, Portugal, the Republic of Moldova, Slovenia, Sweden, the former Yugoslav Republic of Macedonia, Ukraine, the United Kingdom and the European Union, all of which were Parties to the Convention at the time of the deadline for submission of the implementation reports, failed to submit reports for the current reporting cycle;
+7. Notes with regret that Armenia, Bosnia and Herzegovina, the Netherlands, the Republic of Moldova, the former Yugoslav Republic of Macedonia, Ukraine and the United Kingdom, all of which were Parties to the Convention at the time of the deadline for submission of the implementation reports, failed to submit reports for the current reporting cycle;

 8. Calls upon each of those Parties to submit its national implementation report to the secretariat by 1 November 2017, for subsequent consideration, inter alia, by the Compliance Committee;